 - Complaints relating to on demand programme services

-Sky programmes made available via Sky’s on demand services, including Sky Box Sets, Sky Store and Catch Up TV, are provided by British Sky Broadcasting Limited.
+Sky programmes made available via Sky’s on demand services, including Sky Box Sets, Sky Store and Catch Up TV, are provided by Sky UK Limited.
 If you wish to make a complaint about the content on these services, please follow Sky’s complaints procedure.
 You can contact us using this link: Complain about Sky's on demand content.